igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 > You may even have separate named gemsets.
 > Let's say, for example, that you are testing two versions of a gem with ruby 1.9.2-head.
 You can install one to the default 1.9.2-head and create a named gemset for the other version and switch between them easily.

+Ideally you have a Gemset for each project that you are working on.
+This keeps your system clean, and eliminates "Gem clutter".
+Also running `bundle install` will use the project defined gemset to also store the gems.

+### Creating and using a gemset

-So let's go ahead and create one of those fancy gemsets:
+So let's go ahead and create a gemset:

 {% highlight bash %}
 $ rvm gemset create foo # Create gemset 'foo'